forta-network/docs/docs/scanner-pools.md

 When registering any node to a pool, make sure to stake this minimum amount of **2500 FORT** on the pool first.

-In addition, the scanner pools allow other FORT token holders (delegators) to stake on your pool and earn rewards.
-As the pool operator, you can decide
+In addition, the scanner pools allow FORT token holders (delegators) to stake on pools of node operators and earn rewards.
+The pool operator can decide

-- how much of the delegator or operator stake to be allocated,
+- how much of the delegator or operator stake should be allocated,
-- how much commission you want from delegators' rewards.
+- what percentage to keep as commission from delegators' rewards.

 ## Creating a new scanner pool
 - In the Forta App navigate to “My Node Pools”